Before we begin, I want to point out that my Mintos Review 2020 is solely based upon my personal experience investing with them.

 Structure of Mintos Review 2020

-The log post is split into these different sections:
+The review is split into following sections:

 - Quick overview,